 Great book a must-read.

 An excellent book.
-Very much like a Catherine Cookson.
-Well written, charming characters and local history.
+Very much like Catherine Cookson.
+Well-written, charming characters and local history.
 Not to be missed!